amilan/app-cells-ipapconsole/README.md

 Ipapconsole
 -----------

-Ipapconsole is an interactive Icepap client build on top of IPython.
+Ipapconsole is an interactive Icepap client built on top of IPython.

+Based on the previous IPython profile developed at Alba, it has been updated in order to make it work with the recent versions of IPython ( > 3 )

 How to use it